istio/istio.io/content/docs/setup/kubernetes/platform-setup/minikube/index.md

 ---
-title: Platform setup for Minikube
+title: Minikube
-description: Instructions to setup Minikube for use with Istio
+description: Instructions to setup Minikube for use with Istio.
-weight: 10
+weight: 15
-keywords: [kubernetes,minikube]
+keywords: [platform-setup,kubernetes,minikube]
 ---

 To setup the Kubernetes cluster for Istio with Minikube, follow these instructions: